TrilonIO/zeit-now-nestjs/README.md

-# Deploying NestJS to Zeit Now
+# Deploy NestJS to Zeit Now

 ### Full Article on the Trilon Blog:<br> [Deploy your NestJS Application to the cloud in 2 minutes with Zeit Now](https://trilon.io/blog/deploying-nestjs-to-zeit-now)